styler00dollar/VSGAN-tensorrt-docker/README.md

 ```

 ## Skipping scenes with scene detection
+This avoids interpolation when a scene change happens.
 Create framelist with pyscenedetect and pass that.
 ```python
 from src.scene_detect import find_scenes
 skip_framelist = find_scenes(video_path, threshold=30)